Phone: (905) 525-9140 ext: 24018

 Fax: (905) 525-7400

-Dr. Galea is an associate professor within the School of Rehabilitation Science.
+Dr. Galea is an Associate Professor in the School of Rehabilitation Science.
 She is an expert resource in the areas of Anatomy, Neuroanatomy, Physiology and Neurophysiology to both Occupational Therapy and Physiotherapy students within PT Units I - VI and OT Terms I - VI.
-Vickie has also taught HTH SCI 4V03 Control of Human Movement and HTH SCI 4PP3 Models of Motor Control, both 4th year elective courses in the Bachelor of Health Sciences Program from 2006 to 2011.
+Dr. Galea has also taught HTH SCI 4V03 Control of Human Movement and HTH SCI 4PP3 Models of Motor Control, both 4th year elective courses in the Bachelor of Health Sciences Program from 2006 to 2011.
 She is on the graduate faculty of the Rehabilitation Science, Human Biodynamics and Neuroscience (MINDS) programs.
 Dr. Galea has been an invited speaker both nationally and internationally in the area of neurophysiology, neuromotor development and motor control.
 Ongoing research projects presently include upper limb motor control in paediatric populations specifically CP and DCD and modeling of generalized movements in full-term infants and in infants born prematurely.
 In addition, she contributes her expertise to various projects as a core member of the McMaster Institute for Music and the Mind (MIMM) and the Large Interactive Virtual Environment (LIVE) Lab.

 Keywords: upper limb mobility, coordination deficits in children, motor control, spontaneous movements in infants